 Check Straps and Latches: Ensure chin straps, clips, and adjustment mechanisms function properly for consistent security.

-Storage Practices: Store helmets in cool, dry places away from direct sunlight or extreme temperatures to avoid material degradation.
+Storage Practices: Store helmets in cool, dry locations, away from direct sunlight and extreme temperatures, to prevent material degradation.

 Avoid Dropping: Handle helmets carefully to prevent unseen damage to internal structures.